jangler/pokecrystal/fate-readme.txt

   fainting Pokémon and the Pokémon gaining experience.
 A KO on a Pokémon 10 levels below yours yields no experience; a KO on a Pokémon 10 levels above yours yields double experience.
-- All species level up at the same rate.
+- All species are in the Fast experience group.

 Healing
 -------